workshopper/test-anything/exercises/tape-it-together/instruction.md

 robotic friends.

 One module for testing that outputs `TAP` is `tape` (another one is `tap`, duh).
-It takes a description of what your are testing and a callback function, with a parameter `t` that works quite similar to `assert`.
+It takes a description of what you are testing and a callback function, with a parameter `t` that works quite similar to `assert`.
 You use it to write your assertions.
 However it also has a function `t.end()`, that you call when you are done with your assertions.